-What follows is the text of a brochure that was delivered to more than 20,000 houses in Edmonton, Alberta.
-It got a lot of people talking... and quite a number of them screaming.
-It turns out the title was the cause of their conniptions - they thought the brochure was an attack on women.
-Of course the title was not meant to be taken seriously, but when it was explained that, rather than being an attack on women, this was a defense of the unborn, much of the screaming continued.
-It seems humorless feminists are also pro-choice.
+What follows is the text of a brochure that was delivered to more than 20,000 houses in Edmonton, Alberta during an election campaign about 15 years ago.
+It got a lot of people talking… and quite a number of them screaming.
+We’d assumed no one could possibly take the title seriously, but we were wrong, and many people did.
+But, strangely, when we explained that, rather than being an attack on women, this was actually a defense of the unborn, the screaming only got louder.

-Bob lives in Edmonton and Susan lives in Calgary.
-This makes Susan inferior for reasons that are so obvious they don’t need explanation.
+- First, Bob lives in Edmonton and Susan lives in Calgary.
+This makes Susan inferior for reasons that are so obvious they really don’t need explanation.

 Four differences in all, and in each instance they make a compelling scientific case for Bob’s superiority… and also for male superiority in general.
 Right?

 Good, because neither do we.
 And yet people point to these same four differences to argue that the unborn are somehow inferior and less human than those of us are already born.

 - Location – the unborn do live in a different location than us.
 But so do Calgarians.
 Does the fact they live in a different location make them inferior, less human, and less worthy of protection?
 Of course not.